hookbot/git-server/hooks/INSTALL_ACL.md

 # PUSH NOTIFICATION INSTANT DEPLOY SETUP

-To utilize the "deploy" feature, just run "git pull" from a cron regularly.
+To utilize the "deploy" feature, you need to run "git pull" from a cron regularly.

 # Create an SSH key

 ```
 [puller@deploy-host ~]$ ssh-keygen -t dsa
 Generating public/private dsa key pair.
-Enter file in which to save the key (/home/kim/.ssh/id_dsa):
+Enter file in which to save the key (/home/puller/.ssh/id_dsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in /home/puller/.ssh/id_dsa.
 Your public key has been saved in /home/puller/.ssh/id_dsa.pub.
 [puller@deploy-host ~]$ cat ~/.ssh/id_dsa.pub